graphcore/simple-server-framework/examples/fine_tuning/whisper_ft_server/README.md

   "parameters": {}
 }
 ```
-This will return our custom status message (with the training metrics!), for insance:
+This will return our custom status message (with the training metrics), for example:
 Status request, response body example:
 ```json
 {